theedgy/cc-post/POST.md

 It is anyway hard to investigate what causes those rendering time differences.
 Profiler component for React is great feature for measuring smaller parts of application or even single components to identify parts that may bring benefits from optimizations like memoization etc. But if you like to catch all components at all and even better - in a tree view, then you have to use browsers built in DevTools Profiler for React.
 For some browsers it's available as an extension.

 Thanks to that profiler you can measure timings for even specific actions.
 Just start recording profile in point you want to check performance, and stop it whenever your use case ended.
-In my example i just stopped recording when components appeared on my screen (no need to wait for that as it will be second measurement as components updates and we are interested only about firs render time).
+In my example I just stopped recording when components appeared on my screen (no need to wait for that as it will be second measurement as components updates and we are interested only about firs render time).
 After getting results aim the longest rendering components and try to use useMemo for memoization their functionality or whenever possible use lazy() for dynamic importing.

  I made 5 test for our Redux app as well as for our Hooks app.
 You can see the results below :